jfresh401/Sentry/README.md

+ADDED 3/31/2025: Updated SentrySync4 files to include ESP32-C3 setup for small form factor.
+ALSO, PAY ATTENTION TO NOTES ABOUT FLASHING ESP32C3 and ESP32 Dev Board.

 ADDED 3/16/2025: SentrySync4 files.
 Functionality for 2 seperate screens added.
 Sorted things a little.
 ADDED 3/13/2025: Both TFT and OLED setups for wireless SentrySync.
 ADDED 3/9/2025: SentrySync can now be remote and wireless running even on batteries!
 ADDED 3/6/2025: SentrySync is now in Full Color!
 New files and diagram added.